-Palm Tree is a kind of plant that has widely grown in Cambodia since long time ago.
-Palm tree, commonly known as Borassus flabellifer in scientific name and in Khmer called “Tnaot”, is native to the Indian subcontinent and Southeast Asia, including Nepal, India, Bangladesh, Sri Lanka, Cambodia, Lao, Burma, Thailand, Vietnam, Malaysia, Indonesia and the Philippines.
+The palm tree is a kind of plant that has been widely grown in Cambodia for a long time ago.
+The palm tree, commonly known as Borassus flabellifer in scientific name and in Khmer called “Tnaot”, is native to the Indian subcontinent and Southeast Asia, including Nepal, India, Bangladesh, Sri Lanka, Cambodia, Lao, Burma, Thailand, Vietnam, Malaysia, Indonesia, and the Philippines.

 Romduol Flower (Metralla mesnyi): The National Flower of Cambodia

 Romduol, a small yellowish-white flower, is the national flower of the Kingdom of Cambodia via the proclamation of a royal decree by King Sihamoni of Cambodia in 2005.
 The Khmer common name is “Romduol” and it has a scientific name “Metralla mesnyi”.

 Royal Turtle: The National Reptile of Cambodia